cjakabos/portfolio-web/docs/platform/showcase-architecture.md

 - the shell is the primary user entrypoint and loads breadth modules through module federation
 - the gateway remains the policy boundary for both product and operator traffic
+- the Jira integration is split: Jira CRUD goes through the gateway and `jiraproxy`, while the Jira remote owns its local Ollama-assisted AI features
 - the AI layer is part of the platform spine, not an isolated side project

 ## 2. Gateway-Routed Request Flow